 Summary- How To Use The Moving Average Forex Indicator

 The moving average forex indicator is a good tool for every trader.
-Market trends can be easily identified so trading experience is greatly improved.
+Market trends can be easily identified, so the trading experience is greatly improved.

 But, as with any indicator or strategy, it is not flawless.
 The simple and exponential moving averages have their pros and cons.